-Note: For phased projects, only the current phase (the phase seeking AHSC funding) of a project will be quantified.
+Note: For the purposes of GHG quantification, the project life will vary based on the project type, as specified in Attachment 2 of the GHG Quantification Methodology.
+In addition, for phased projects, only the current phase (the phase seeking AHSC funding) of a project may be quantified.

-- (2) All applications will be ranked from highest to lowest within each Project Area type for both the total Project GHG Reduction score and the Efficiency of Reductions score. - (3) Each application will be assigned to one of five bins representing one fifth of the total number of applications in ranked order with each bin receiving an assigned point score, up to a maximum of 15 points for both (1) total Project GHG reduction score and (2) cost efficiency of estimated GHG reductions, as follows:
+- (2) All applications will be ranked from highest to lowest for both the total Project GHG Reduction score and the Efficiency of Reductions score. - (3) Each application will be assigned to one of 5 bins representing 1/5th of the total number of applications in ranked order with each bin receiving an assigned point score, up to a maximum of 15 points for both (1) total Project GHG reduction score and (2) cost efficiency of estimated GHG reductions, as follows:

+Bin Scoring

 Bin 1 = 15 points

 Bin 2 = 12 points

 Bin 3 = 9 points

 Bin 4 = 6 points

 Bin 5 = 3 points

-(4) Bin scores for (1) total Project GHG Reduction score and (2) cost efficiency of estimated GHG Reductions, will be combined to determine final GHG Reduction criteria score as follows:
+(4) Bin scores for 1) total Project GHG reduction score and 2) cost efficiency of estimated GHG reductions, will be combined to determine final GHG Emissions Reduction criteria score as follows:

-Total Project GHG Reductions
+Total Project GHG Reductions Efficiency of Reductions

-Bin 1 = 15 points
+Bin 1 = 15 points Bin 1 = 15 points

-Bin 2 = 12 points
+Bin 2 = 12 points + Bin 2 = 12 points

-Bin 3 = 9 points
+Bin 3 = 9 points • Bin 3 = 9 points

-Bin 4 = 6 points
+Bin 4 = 6 points Bin 4 = 6 points

-Bin 5 = 3 points
+Bin 5 = 3 points Bin 5 = 3 points